Fresh Cranberry relish; the brightly colored, super simple, 4-ingredient, sweet-tart, tummy soothing classic holiday side dish!

-This is probably my most favorite part of the holiday meal.
+This is probably my favorite part of the holiday meal, no foolin’!
 As long as I can remember, my mom made this side dish for our holiday gatherings.
 I’m pretty sure I didn’t like it as a kid, but over the years as my tastes have developed, I’ve grown to love this dish.
 Plus, it adds rich, vibrant color to an oftentimes bland and colorless looking plate of holiday foods.

 Cranberries are a healthful food, due to their high nutrient and antioxidant content.
 They are often referred to as a “super food.”
 Half a cup of cranberries contains only 25 calories.The nutrients in cranberries have been linked to a lower risk of urinary tract infections, prevention of certain types of cancer, improved immune function, and decreased blood pressure.

-Just like you would use a sorbet to cleanse your pallet, cranberry relish does the same; it settles the stomach and aides in digestion.
-But most of all it’s delicious!
-And make a little extra, because it’s the bomb on your leftover sandwich!
+Just like you would use a sorbet to cleanse your pallet, fresh cranberry relish does the same; it settles the stomach and aides in digestion.
+But most of all it’s bright pops of deliciousness!
+And make a little extra, because it’s the bomb on your holiday turkey leftover sandwich!

 It’s super simple, only 4-5 ingredients.
 I made a small batch but this easily doubles and triples!

-This can be done in a food processor or if you don’t have one, you may use a blender, but do it in small batches, if not you will end up with super chunky mushy relish.
-I’ve made this in many blenders when doing this relish at rental properties, since we have rarely spent a Thanksgiving at our home!
+This can be done in a food processor or if you don’t have one, you may use a blender, but do it in small batches, if not you will end up with super chunky, yet mushy relish.
+I’ve made this in many blenders when doing this relish at rental properties, since we rarely spend Thanksgiving at our home!
 It’s highly doable!

-Place your cranberries and pomegranate arils in the food processor and pulse until rough chopped.
-If a finer chop of the pomegranate is desired, wait and process those with the last batch of cranberries and chop fine.
+Place cranberries and pomegranate arils in the food processor and pulse until rough chopped.
+If a finer chop of the pomegranate is desired, wait and process those with the last batch of cranberries and chop fine, or simply pop whole pomegranate arils into the final relish.

 Scrape the sides, after you’ve achieved larger chunks and pulse again until finely chopped as pictured below.